Escape (The Piña Colada Song)

-"Escape (The Piña Colada Song)" is a song written and performed by British-American singer-songwriter Rupert Holmes taken from his fifth studio album Partners in Crime (1979).
+"Escape (The Piña Colada Song)" is a song written and performed by British-born American singer-songwriter Rupert Holmes taken from his fifth studio album Partners in Crime (1979).
 As the lead single for the album, the pop song was recommended by Billboard for radio broadcasters on September 29, 1979, then added to prominent US radio playlists during October–November.
 Rising in popularity, the song peaked at the end of December to become the final US number-one song of the 1970s.

 Content

 The song follows a three-act narrative with three verses and choruses.

 It is told from the perspective of a man bored with his partner.
-While she sleeps, he reads the personals column and sees an ad from a woman seeking a carefree man who, among other things, enjoys piña coladas.
+While she sleeps, he reads the personals column in the newspaper and sees an ad from a woman seeking a carefree man who, among other things, enjoys piña coladas.
 Planning to cheat on his partner, he replies and arranges a secret meeting—only to discover the woman is his current partner, who had also planned to cheat on him.

-The song's theme highlights how a lack of communication can lead to infidelity, and that open, honest dialogue can avoid heartbreak and boredom.
+The song's narrative puts a positive spin on this encounter, where the man realizes that they had more in common than they thought, and that all they needed was already in front of them.

 Background and writing

-The chorus originally started with "If you like Humphrey Bogart", which Holmes changed at the last minute, replacing the actor with the name of the first exotic cocktail that came to mind and fit the music.
+Initially, the chorus started with the line "If you like Humphrey Bogart", which Holmes changed at the last minute, replacing the actor with the name of the first exotic cocktail that came to mind and fit the music.

-The original lyrics said, "If you like Humphrey Bogart and getting caught in the rain."...

 As I was getting on mic I thought to myself, I've done so many movie references to Bogart and wide-screen cinema on my earlier albums, maybe I shouldn't do one here.

 I thought, What can I substitute?
 Well, this woman wants an escape, like she wants to go on vacation to the islands.
 When you go on vacation to the islands, when you sit on the beach and someone asks you if you'd like a drink, you never order a Budweiser, you don't have a beer.
 You're on vacation, you want a drink in a hollowed-out pineapple with the flags of all nations and a parasol.
 If the drink is blue you'd be very happy.
 And a long straw.
 I thought, What are those escape drinks?
 Let's see, there's daiquiri, mai tai, piña colada...
 I wonder what a piña colada tastes like?
 I've never even had one.

 I thought that instead of singing, "If you like Humphrey Bogart," with the emphasis on like, I could start it a syllable earlier and go, "If you like piña-a coladas."